Updated April 22 2018 (with 2 new bonus Do’s and Don’ts)

 10) DON’T DIY (do it yourself) if you don’t have a clue

-I’m going to come clean right here and right now.
+I’m going to come clean right here and now.
 I’ve been in the remodeling business since 1985.
 Yes, I understand remodeling products and processes but I’m a business guy who happens to be in remodeling.
 My hands are smooth.
-My fingers can rock a mean word processer, but I don’t swing a mean hammer.
-I can offer cool ideas about remodeling products but I would not hire ME to do your job (note – I’m the same guy who at the age of 25 bought 3 separate pieces of carpet to replace one bathroom floor).
-Now I would hire some of the great guys who work in our business to help you with your job (I just wouldn’t hire me personally to do the construction work).
+My fingers can rock a mean word processer.
+I can use my voice to explain construction products and processed with the best of them.
+However, I don’t swing a mean hammer.
+I can offer cool ideas about remodeling products but I would not hire ME to install your job (note – I’m the same guy who at the age of 25 bought 3 separate pieces of carpet to replace one bathroom floor.
+As my wife Rose how pissed off I was that day!).
+Now I would hire some of the great guys who work in our business to help you with your job (I just wouldn’t hire me personally to do your construction work).

 As Plato once said (getting philosophical with you here) “I know that I know nothing.”
 Put another way, a wise man (or woman) knows what they don’t know.
 The worst thing you can do is try to do a shower remodeling project yourself if you don’t enjoy working with tools and are not handy (you don’t want to buy 3 pieces of carpet to do one bathroom floor like me!).
-Know your limitations so you don’t waste time, money and aggravate yourself beyond belief.
+Know your limitations so you don’t waste time, money and get aggravated.
 Hire a professional if you don’t have a clue.

 Shower remodeling can be a tricky process.
 You need to know where to be stubborn (doing the research and getting the products YOU want) and know where to not be stubborn (getting help if you’re going to DIY the project or hiring a winning remodeling contractor).
-Follow these 10 do’s and don’ts and so you won’t be pulling your hair out (or at least not as much hair) over this shower remodeling project.
+Follow these 10 do’s and don’ts (and the 2 new bonus tips as well) and so you won’t be pulling your hair out (or at least not as much hair) over this shower remodeling project.